Helsinki-NLP/mammoth/README.md

 We thank the NVIDIA AI Technology Center Finland for their help with the multi-gpu/node implementation.

-For working on LUMI supercomputer environments, see the [LUMI quickstart guide](csc_env/README.md).
+For working on LUMI/Roihu supercomputer environments, see the [LUMI/Roihu quickstart guide](csc_env/README.md).

 We recommend to use the Hugging Face Tokenizer for training and inferencing in Mammoth, see the [HF Tokenizers guide](docs/HF_TOKENIZERS.md).

 To export the Mammoth pretrained model weights to Hugging Face Model Hub, see the [Exporting Mammoth to Model Hub guide](docs/exporting_to_huggingface.md).

-Please find the template config files for single node training and inferencing at `csc_env/lumi/train.yaml` and `csc_env/lumi/inference.yaml`.
+Please find the template config files for single & multi-node training inference and profiling under `csc_env/`.